modprox/mp/README.md

 #### Hacking on the Registry

-The registry needs a persistent store, and for local development we have a docker image with Mysql setup to automatically create tables and users.
+The registry needs a persistent store, and for local development we have a docker image with MySQL setup to automatically create tables and users.
 To make things super simple, in the `hack/` directory there is a `docker-compose` file already configured to setup the basic containers needed for local developemnt.
 Simply run
 ```bash